adobe/franklin-sidekick-library/README.md

 ### Plugin Events

-Plugin authors can dispatch events from their plugin to the sidekick library in order to display a loader or to show a toast message.
+Plugin authors can dispatch events from their plugin to the parent sidekick library in order to display a loader or to show a toast message.

 #### Toast Messages